CyberTriber/python/CyberGuard/README.md

-  On the next screen click to Crate a Bot User and confirm Reveal your bot token by clicking link next to it and save it (this will be your token in aplication) Copy your bot ClientID and visit this page (replace ##### with your bot clientID and authorize your bo
+  On the next screen click to Crate a Bot User and confirm Reveal your bot token by clicking link next to it and save it (this will be your token in aplication) Copy your bot ClientID and visit this page (replace ##### with your bot clientID and authorize your bot
   ```
   https://discordapp.com/oauth2/authorize?client_id=#####&scope=bot&permissions=0
   ```